IvanFelipeEscobar/Tech-Blog/README.md

 To use web application simply visit the deployed site at: [Tech Blog](https://technology-blog-spot.herokuapp.com/)

-Returning users can cimply log in, new users can easily create a new account by clicking sign up link
+Returning users can simply log in, new users can easily create a new account by clicking sign up link

 [GitHub Repo](https://github.com/IvanFelipeEscobar/Tech-Blog)